island-lang/island-lang.github.io/README.md

 ## Influences

 This work would not have been possible without ideas adapted from other languages: in particular C#, Python, JavaScript, TypeScript, Haskell, F#, Quorum, Swift, Scala, Prolog, Java, Oz and Pascal.

+## Who wrote this?

+I'm a self-taught software developer who loves designing programming languages.

+## Feedback for this site

+The repository is located at [github.com/island-lang/island-lang.github.io](https://github.com/island-lang/island-lang.github.io)

 ## Copyrights